elliothershberg/pew_tutorial/README.md

 # pew_tutorial
-My tutorial on analyzing Pew datasets using R
+The code for my tutorial on how to perform tidy analyis of data from the Pew Research Center in R.

+Read the published tutorial on Datacamp [here!](https://www.datacamp.com/community/tutorials/tidy-analysis-pew-research-data-r)